Economy of New York City: City economic overview

 New York City is a global hub of business and commerce, as a center for banking and finance, retailing, world trade, transportation, tourism, real estate, new media, traditional media, advertising, legal services, accountancy, insurance, theater, fashion, and the arts in the United States; while Silicon Alley, metonymous for New York's broad-spectrum high technology sphere, continues to expand.
 The Port of New York and New Jersey is also a major economic engine, handling record cargo volume in 2017, over 6.7 million TEUs.
 New York City's unemployment rate fell to its record low of 4.0% in September 2018.

 Many Fortune 500 corporations are headquartered in New York City, as are a large number of multinational corporations.
 One out of ten private sector jobs in the city is with a foreign company.
 New York City has been ranked first among cities across the globe in attracting capital, business, and tourists.
 This ability to attract foreign investment helped New York City top the FDi Magazine American Cities of the Future ranking for 2013.
+In 2017, there were 205,592 employer firms in New York City, of which 131,584 of these firms were shown to be owned by men, and 45,114 were shown to be owned by women.
+Of those firms, 64,514 were owned by minorities, and 125,877 were shown to be owned by non-minorities.
+Veterans owned 5,506 of those firms.

 As of 2013, the global advertising agencies of Omnicom Group and Interpublic Group, both based in Manhattan, had combined annual revenues of approximately US$21 billion, reflecting New York City's role as the top global center for the advertising industry, which is metonymously known as "Madison Avenue".
 The city's fashion industry provides approximately 180,000 employees with $11 billion in annual wages.

 Other important economic sectors include medical research and technology, non-profit institutions, and universities.
 Manufacturing accounts for a significant but declining share of employment.
 Food processing is a US$5 billion industry that employs more than 19,000 residents.

-Chocolate is New York City's leading specialty-food export, with over US$200 million worth of exports annually.
+Chocolate is New York City's leading specialty food export, with over US$200 million worth of exports annually.
 Entrepreneurs were forming a "Chocolate District" in Brooklyn as of 2014, while Godiva, one of the world's largest chocolatiers, continues to be headquartered in Manhattan.